onca-vega/Neysla/README.md

   },
   url: "https://www.your-api.com/"

-}).init();
+});
 ```

 Let's take a look into previous code.
+First, we must create our Neysla instance.
-First, we must pass all Neysla params:
+Then we must call "init" method and pass all Neysla params:

 param | description | required | example
 ------------ | ------------- | ------------ | -------------